Altha-ego/Alth-s-Region-Scanner/FAQ.md

 ---

 ## 📦 Why are some countries filtered out?
-This extension filters unsupported codes from the output to prevent copy/paste errors when setting giveaway region restrictions using the TamperMonkey script provided by Lex.
-Filtered countries are still displayed for transparency.
+This extension filters unsupported ISO codes from the output to prevent copy/paste errors when setting giveaway region restrictions using the TamperMonkey script provided by Lex.
+Filtered countries are still displayed at the bottom of the output page with explanations.

 ---

 ## 🛒 How do I use the output?
-- Use the popup or hotkey (Ctrl+Shift+F) to scan a supported store page.
+- Use the popup, toolbar button, or hotkey (Ctrl+Shift+F) to scan a supported store page.
+- Open the region restriction lightbox if required (e.g., Fanatical, GamesPlanet).
-- Copy the "Allowed" or "Blocked" region codes.
+- Copy the "Allowed" or "Blocked" region ISO codes.
 - Paste the results into the SteamGifts Region Helper Tampermonkey script when creating a giveaway.

 ---

-## 🔄 Why are the results wrong on some Humble Bundle games?
+## 🔄 Why are the results wrong on some games?
-Humble displays region data using different phrasings like:
+Some stores use inconsistent or ambiguous phrasing, such as:
 - "This key is **only available** in..."
-- "This key is **not available** in..."
+- "This key **will not activate** in..."

-The extension determines logic based on these phrases, but inconsistencies or new formats may occasionally require updates.
-Report any issues found and I'll attempt to rectify them.
+The extension uses logic to interpret phrasing and infer whether a region list is a whitelist or blacklist.
+Unexpected formats may still appear and may require a patch.
+Please report them for review.

 ---

 ## 🧪 Can I use this with other stores like IndieGala?
-Currently, IndieGala and similar stores are not supported because they do not expose reliable or structured region restriction data that can be consistently parsed.
+Currently, IndieGala and similar stores are not supported due to the lack of reliably structured, visible region data.

-This doesn't exclude all stores however, I just need to find which stores can be added, and if IngieGala updates their format in the future, support for it could be added as well.
+This does not rule out future support — if IndieGala updates its interface to clearly present this information in a consistent, parseable way, it can be added.

 ---

 ## 🕵️ Does this extension collect any data?
+**No.** This extension:

-No. This extension does not collect, transmit, or store any personal or usage data.
+- Does not collect, transmit, or store any personal data.

-It does not activate or interact with any websites beyond the specifically supported storefronts (Fanatical, Humble Bundle, Green Man Gaming, GamersGate).
-On unsupported sites or unscannable pages, it remains inactive.
+- Does not track your browsing activity.
+- Only activates on specifically supported storefront domains.

 ### 🛡️ Store-Specific Behavior

-For example, the extension is fully compatible with Fanatical and has received direct permission from the Fanatical team after internal testing or veiwing.

-To function correctly, the user must open the region info lightbox on a Fanatical product page — the extension only processes data that is already presented by the store in the DOM.
-It does not access anything hidden or backend-related.
+For example, Fanatical's region data must be manually opened by the user — the extension only reads data that is already in the DOM (on the page).
+It does not scrape or probe any private APIs or backend data.

-In this sense, the extension is only functional when access to region restriction data is already publicly visible and user-triggered.

 ---

 ## 💬 Where can I ask questions or suggest features?
-Open an issue on the GitHub documentation repository or visit the SteamGifts discussion thread where the tool was originally introduced.
+- Open an issue on the [GitHub repository](https://github.com/Altha-ego/Alth-s-Region-Scanner)
+- Or post in the [SteamGifts discussion thread]() **Will add link to discussion thread when created**

 ---

 ## 🧠 Why did I create this tool?
-I created this as normally I have an Excel spreadsheet with information about my product keys that I haven't activated yet.
-This includes what store it's from, any regional restrictions, and more.
-I don't overly use steamDB to advise me of regional information details as it has proven wrong to me in the past.
-However this information is given to me by the stores, and so far, the store information hasn't cause issues or been incorrect.

-So I manually would write or type the restrictions onto either a notepad or the excel spreadsheet.
-This got annoying, so I found the script Lex created for the box to be added for Giveaways using country ISO codes.
-I then created a lookup table in my excel spreadsheet and a new column using a formula to change my countries listed in column A to output in column B converting things like Afghanistan, Australia to AF, AU.
+I originally tracked key data manually using Excel — noting region restrictions, supported stores, and matching ISO codes for SteamGifts giveaways.
+I later found Lex’s Tampermonkey script that automated region box entries on SteamGifts, so I built a converter formula in Excel to map country names to ISO codes.

-Then I got sick of manually typing every country name.
-So, this tool was born.
-I'm lazy so I like to make things I do easier.
-Might take longer to begin with, but will save so much time in the end.
+Eventually, I got sick of typing country names altogether — and this tool was born.

+It might take longer to develop, but in the long run, it saves *a lot* of time.

 ---

 ## 🙌 Credits
 - Created by **Althalus** for the SteamGifts community
-- For use with the **SteamGifts Region Helper** Tampermonkey script by Lex
+- For use with the **SteamGifts Region Helper** Tampermonkey script by **Lex**